-The hostile nature of prison has, in turn, affected how the sex offender views the services offered, including any treatment programmes.
-Mann et al (2013) conducted an exploratory study into why sex offenders in prison refused to participate in sex treatment programmes.
-One of the key factors revealed was that 44% of the participants said they did not trust the prison staff and 37% said “that they had heard staff saying that sexual offenders could not change” (Mann et al. 2013, p.
+The hostile nature of prison has, in turn, affected how the sex offender views the services offered, including treatment programmes.
+Mann et al (2013) explorated why incarcerated sex offendersrefused to participate in sex treatment programmes.
+One of the key factors was lack of trust in prison staff, with 37% reporting “they had heard staff saying that sexual offenders could not change” (Mann et al. 2013, p.
 202).
-It is perhaps unsurprising then that a large-scale study of prison sex offending programmes found that such programmes were not effective (Mews et al., 2017).
+It is perhaps unsurprising then that a large-scale study found such programmes to be ineffective (Mews et al., 2017).

-Taken together, this means that prisons do not effectively achieve any of their three aims of deterrence, prevention, and rehabilitation.
-This suggests that our current approach is not working.
+This means that prisons do not effectively achieve any of their three aims; i.e., our current approach is not working.
 The reason for this is three-fold.
-The first has to do with the risk that sex offenders pose.
-While there are serious, repeat offenders, who are a danger to the public, those who desist for three years post-release are no more likely to go on to offend than are the non-offending controls (Hanson, 2019).
-Indeed, rates of reoffence in studies with follow-up periods ranging from one to seven years have found sexual re-offending, including in adolescents, is around 10% (Fanniff et al., 2017; Jennings et al., 2015; Ozkan et al., 2020), and may be lower in some countries (e.g., a seven-year follow-up found a 1% recidivism rate in a Finnish sample of child sex offenders; Laajasalo et al., 2020).
+Firstly, in terms of risk, while serious, repeat offenders are a danger to the public, those who desist for three years post-release are no more likely to offend than are non-offending controls (Hanson, 2019).
+Indeed, rates of reoffence in studies with follow-up periods ranging from one to seven years find sexual re-offending, including in adolescents, is around 10% (Fanniff et al., 2017; Jennings et al., 2015; Ozkan et al., 2020), and may be lower in some countries (e.g., a seven-year follow-up found a 1% recidivism rate in a Finnish sample of child sex offenders; Laajasalo et al., 2020).
 Those who do reoffend, like other violent offences, are generally not charged with a new sexual offence; rather, they are recalled due to failure to meet the conditions of release or due to a nonsexual offence (Lösel et al., 2020).
+Therefore, the perception of ‘irredeemable monster’ is questionable.

-A second issue is that the use of risk assessment tools is itself problematic.
-They are good at determining who is at very high risk and who is at very low risk, however, these measures struggle to identify those who would be considered a “medium risk”, which constitute the majority.
-While this may constitute use outwith the tools’ original purposes, there is evidence that such use not only occurs, but is required by the courts in many countries (e.g., risk assessments are routinely required for all violent offences; see Nussbaum et al., 2019 for an international review).
+Secondly, the use of risk assessment tools is itself problematic.
+While the authors acknowledge that such tools reliably predict low and high-risk individuals, their predictive utility for medium-risk individuals, who constitute the majority of offenders, is low (Hanson, 2019). .
+While this may reflect use outwith the tools’ original purposes, such use not only occurs but is required by the courts in many countries (e.g., risk assessments are routinely required for all violent offences; see Nussbaum et al., 2019 for an international review).
 Furthermore, such instruments, rather than being scientific, objective tools, are affected by pre-existing biases (Kamorowski, 2021) and attitudes (Harper & Hicks, 2021), further exacerbating this problem.
-Therefore, based on their predictive utility, risk assessments are not fit for purpose (Hanson, 2019).
+Therefore, based on their predictive utility, risk assessments are not fit for purpose (Hanson, 2019